 Is it the correct tool for the job.

-Going outside of the knives designed uses may be unsafe to user and the knife.
+Going outside of the knives designed uses may be unsafe to the user and the knife.
 If it is going to be primarily used for meat cutting it needs to keep an extremely sharp edge which will make it too brittle for woodcarving.
 A quality woodcarving knife will hold a keen edge and be tough enough to stand up to forces of woodcarving but still snap if used as a lever.
-To make a point, if I am dressed I have a Buck 110 in my pocket 90% of the time, if I am going down the trail I will have a Leatherman Surge multi-tool on my belt which has a very tough blade that tends to be abused, a smaller sharp blade, and serrated blade that makes quick work at notching wood but makes a rather rough cut, and a robust carbon fixed bladed sheathed knife in my pack that I can stick with a stick to spilt wood for kindling or make tools, as well as a scalpel and another backup knife in my little survival kit.
+To make a point, if I am dressed I have a Buck 110 in my pocket 90% of the time, if I am going down the trail I will have a Leatherman Surge multi-tool on my belt which has a very tough blade that tends to be abused, a smaller sharp blade, and serrated blade that makes quick work at notching wood but makes a rather rough cut, and a robust carbon fixed bladed sheathed knife in my pack that I can strike with a stick to split wood for kindling or make tools, as well as a scalpel and another backup knife in my little survival kit.
 I will typically also have a couple of woodcarving knives to kill the time.
 If I am going hunting I bring a skinning knife and a boning knife that are kept extremely sharp.

-1 It needs to not fold on fingers; a fixed blade sheathed knife or a quality locking folding knife both fill the need 2 It needs to keep an edge, a sharp knife is a safe knife if dull so much force will be needed this knife will be not be controllable 3 It needs to be tough enough to not break when doing the job it is intended for 4 Is it comfortable and the right fit 5 Is it aesthetically pleasing, is it a knife that the owner will be proud of
+1 It needs to not fold on fingers; a fixed blade sheathed knife or a quality locking folding knife both fill the need 2 It needs to keep an edge, a sharp knife is a safe knife if dull so much force will be needed this knife will not be controllable 3 It needs to be tough enough to not break when doing the job it is intended for 4 Is it comfortable and the right fit 5 Is it aesthetically pleasing, is it a knife that the owner will be proud of

 They are allowed to bring a knife as long as they are signed off in writing by you that they have sharpened 10 pencils and you are comfortable with them using knives.
 All knives MUST have a locking blade or sheathed fixed blade.
 They will also have to pass our knife safety test before being allowed to use knives at camp.